coder/docs/workspaces/workspaces-as-code/templates.md

 ### version

 The version number of the config file being used.
-The current supported version is `0.2`.
+The currently supported version is `0.2`.

 ### workspace

 **Required**.
 The section containing all configuration information related to